Home Christmas Events Best Vancouver Christmas Activities

 Halfway between Canada Place and St. Andrew’s-Wesley United Church (where a number of Christmas concerts usually take place) is Gingerbread Lane at the Hyatt Regency.

-In years without global pandemics, for most of December the hotel’s foyer becomes one of the best places on the West Coast to see amazing gingerbread creations.
+For most of December the hotel’s foyer becomes one of the best places on the West Coast to see amazing gingerbread creations.
 Because of its location, and the fact that it’s such a tiny event, this is a great activity to combine with other events while in the area.
-In a typical year there are between about 24 and 36 gingerbread creations on display.
+Last year there were nearly 36 gingerbread creations on display.

 Kasian Architecture Gingerbread Display